LiamBatiste/Bank-Customer-Churn/README.md

 #### Recall = 0.718
 So the model identified only about 71.8% of all churned customers, so still poor.
 <br></br>
 Thus the Model improved significantly with respect to recall, at the sacrafice of precision (to be expected).
-So the last adjustment tried was further refinement of the LR model through fitting using more features from the dataset which led to little improvement of LR model performance
+So the last adjustment tried was further refinement of the LR model through fitting using more features from the dataset which led to little improvement of LR model performance.
+Therefore alternative predictive models were considered.
 ***
 ### Random Forest Model (RF)
+When fitting the dataset to the RF model when comparing training (0.999) and test (0.854) scores a large difference of 14.5% was observed, this would suggest possible overfitting towards the training dataset's noise and outliers and so may not generalise well to unseen datasets.
+To avoid this,

 ## Refinement
 Explain how the model was refined using techniques like GridSearchCV or hyperparameter tuning to optimize performance.